Virginia Divorce Lawyers

-Equitable Distribution.
 Virginia is an equitable distribution state, meaning that the court has the authority in any divorce to classify the property of the parties as separate, marital or hybrid, to distribute any jointly owned marital property between the parties, and to grant a monetary award to either party to ensure an “equitable distribution” of marital property and debts.
 For more information, including the distinction between marital and separate property in Virginia, the presumption of marital debt, and marital waste or dissipation of assets, see Equitable Distribution in Virginia.

-Military Divorce.
 Military divorce cases involve a complex intersection of federal and state law, offering special challenges for divorcing servicemembers, spouses, and their attorneys.
 For more information on military divorce, including retired pay, disability pay, Servicemembers Civil Relief Act, Survivor Benefit Plan and Tricare benefits, see Military Divorce Law in Virginia.

-Child Support.
-For more information on Virginia child support law, including application of the Virginia child support guidelines, what Virginia counts as income, enforcement, voluntary reduction of income and modification of support, see Child Support in Virginia.
+Child support cases in Virginia range from very simple matters involving routine application of the Virginia child support guidelines, to very complex cases involving the imputation of income to a party who is voluntarily unemployed or underemployed.
+Our attorneys are experienced in handling every type of child support case in the courts of Northern Virginia.
+For more information, including application of the Virginia child support guidelines, what Virginia counts as income, enforcement, voluntary reduction of income and modification of support, see Child Support in Virginia.

 Our Divorce Attorneys

-Livesay & Myers, P.C. has a team of experienced divorce attorneys in Northern Virginia, each of them practicing exclusively family law.
+Livesay & Myers, P.C. has a team of experienced divorce lawyers in Northern Virginia, each of them practicing exclusively family law.
 Be sure to read our client reviews, then examine the profiles of each of our attorneys to find the one who is the best fit for you.